Understanding the Denial Process in Emergency Department and Inpatient Settings

 bServed’s 24/7 utilization management program embeds directly into the ED and inpatient workflow, addressing the root causes of denials in real time.

-Immediate Medical Necessity Reviews – Our nurse specialists perform real-time reviews during ED evaluation and at admission, using InterQual or MCG criteria to confirm inpatient or observation status before the order is placed.
-This prevents missed admissions and reduces future downgrades.
+- Immediate Medical Necessity Reviews – Our nurse specialists perform real-time reviews during ED evaluation and at admission, using InterQual or MCG criteria to confirm inpatient or observation status before the order is placed.

-Concurrent Authorization Management – bServed secures payer authorizations at admission and maintains them throughout the stay.
-Each payer’s timing and documentation requirements are tracked to ensure no lapse or missed submission.
-Our team provides concise, criteria-based updates that preserve coverage and prevent “timed-out” denials.
+- Concurrent Authorization Management – bServed secures payer authorizations at admission and maintains them throughout the stay.

-Physician Collaboration and Level-of-Care Validation – We communicate directly with treating physicians, giving clear, criteria-based guidance when inpatient or observation status is borderline.
-The results of the Medical Necessity Review according to the established MCG or InterQual Criteria are documented to support compliance.
-If a case’s condition changes, we proactively update status with the care team to maintain payer alignment.
+- Physician Collaboration and Level-of-Care Validation – We communicate directly with treating physicians, giving clear, criteria-based guidance when inpatient or observation status is borderline.

-Denial Defense and Appeals – When denials occur, bServed coordinates peer-to-peer reviews through its physician advisors and prepares written appeals supported by clinical data and regulatory citations.
-Every denial is tracked by reason, payer, and physician to identify trends and implement process corrections upstream.
+- Denial Defense and Appeals – When denials occur, bServed coordinates peer-to-peer reviews through its physician advisors and prepares written appeals supported by clinical data and regulatory citations.